alignalghii/alignalghii.github.io/aux-scripts/README.md

 The exact specification of the expected translation can be seen by comparing the [source sample](unit-test-fixtures/table-of-contents-generator/simple.source.dat) file with the [expectation sample](unit-test-fixtures/table-of-contents-generator/simple.expectation.dat) file.

 An implementation can be seen in [`table-of-contents-generator.awk`](table-of-contents-generator.awk).
 It exactly satisfies the specification.
 Maybe it is not too reader-friendly, still, it is much more reader-friendly than the **`sed`** variant, [`table-of-contents-generator.sed`](table-of-contents-generator.sed).
-The `sed` variant is a little sloppy by making some superfluous empty lines.

 Both implementations work with  maintaining a state storing hierarchy level and indentation infos governing the translation process.